 In case of a need for a new project arise, the planner has to assess the ecological impacts in and around the stream carefully and he/she has to improve his project in a manner that it will have the least hazardous impacts.
 Wherever the location of a dam is, its ecological results are the same.
 The environmental impacts of dams can be classified according to different criterions as long term and short term impacts, the impacts on the close area and the impacts on the regions where the dam services, social and unsocial impacts, beneficial and harmful impacts.
 The present investigation was undertaken to study the impact of regulator cum bridges.

 The specific objectives were;

-- i) To study the impact of regulator cum bridges on water quality - ii) To study the impact of regulator cum bridges on agriculture - iii) To study the impact of regulator cum bridge on ecosystem - iv) To study the impact of regulator cum bridge on transportation - v) To study the impact of regulator cum bridge on soil
+- 1. To study the impact of regulator cum bridges on water quality. - 2.
+To study about the impact of Chamravattom regulator cum bridge on soil characteristics. - 3.
+To study about impact of Chamravattom regulator cum bridge on ground water recharge. - 4.
+To study about impact of Chamravattom regulator cum bridge on agriculture sector. - 5.
+To study about the tourism possibilities of Chamravattom bridge. - 6.
+To study the impact of chamravattom regulator cum bridge in transportation. - 7.
+To study the impact of chamravattom regulator cum bridge on ecosystem.

-CHAPTER II REVIEW OF LITERATURE
+REVIEW OF LITERATURE